Requirements & Credit Information

 Environmental Science

-Recommended course to prepare for exam: Honors Earth Systems and Ecological Design
+Recommended course to prepare for the exam: Honors Earth Systems and Ecological Design

 Additional expectations, if any, to prepare for exam: Much of the material for the AP exam is covered in the Earth Systems and Ecological Design course.
 However, students will need to spend additional time outside of class studying those topics not included in the ESED course.
 Students taking the AP Exam in Environmental Science can expect to see multiple choice as well as free response questions that test student ability to design experiments, analyze and interpret data, think analytically and apply concepts to solving environmental problems.